redox-os/book/src/design/url_scheme_resource/everything_is_a_url.md

 By unifying the API in this way, you get an extremely consistent, clean, and flexible interface.

+We can't really claim credits of this concept (except for the implementation and exact design).
+The idea is not a new one: The concept is very similar to _9P_ from _Plan 9_ by Bell Labs.

 How it differs from "everything is a file"
 ------------------------------------------